From detection to resolution, in the same platform

 Precision scoping before any action fires

 CISOs always navigate a fine line between enforcing policies while maintaining trust with their business partners.
 Acting too broadly erodes trust with data owners.
-Acting too narrowly means violations persist.
 Filters let teams scope policies precisely before any action fires, targeting exactly the right data in exactly the right connectors, so a remediation workflow does not catch edge cases that should be handled differently.

 You get a complete audit trail automatically, no manual documentation.
 Quarantined files, owner notifications sent, justifications received, escalations triggered: all of it is captured with timestamps and resolution status.
 Security teams can then use this complete audit trail for internal governance and compliance reporting.